 Holy moly, I just read what a fellow miniaturist wrote about all the steps she needed to do to finish her 1:12 scale dollhouse.
-As I read, i was like, WOW.
+As I read, I was like, WOW.
 Dollhouses are a lot of work, no wonder I love making one room scenes.

 I'm not saying I didn't already know this, just that it was one of those epiphany moments.

 It reminded me of my first real dollhouse.
-My husband bought me a greenleaf kit for my birthday back before we were married.
+My husband bought me a Greenleaf kit for my birthday back before we were married.
 I think it was the Westville.
 I got this house to the point that I was able to eventually sell the house but I kept the furnishings.

 This house had 4 basic rooms, stairs and I hated those windows.
-I learned I would rather use HW windows and doors as they are so much more like real life.
-But I digress as the point of this blog isn't about my learning curve, but the work a dollhouse takes scale vs scale.
+I learned I would rather use HouseWorks windows and doors as they are so much more like real life.
+But I digress as the point of this blog post isn't about my learning curve, but the work a dollhouse takes scale vs scale.

 After I started my 1:12 scale dollhouse I joined a club that showed me that miniatures is more than dollhouses.
 It can be a roombox or even part of a room.
 For sure a roombox or scene can be completed in much less time than a dollhouse does.
 It is nearly instant gratification and this world is full of that.
-Like many others I like instant, I have netflix for a reason and that is because you can get instant movies and don't have to drive somewhere or wait for it in the mail (although I get the mailed ones too).
+Like many others I like instant, I have Netflix for a reason and that is because you can get instant movies and don't have to drive somewhere or wait for it in the mail (although I get the mailed ones too).

 A dollhouse in any scale really is a commitment.
 Not just in the price either.
 There is more time and planning to a dollhouse.
 Granted to make multiple one room scenes can take as much time and planning regardless of whether one chooses to purchase or scratch build or not.

 However when thinking about scale there is one commitment that isn't so much when considering a smaller scale house.
 Size.
 1:48 scale will fit in most shelves and even in a tiny one at that.
 But 1:12 scale, oh that is a commitment I am glad I am no longer making.
-I think if I still had that dollhouse when I moved to my current house, I would sold that dollhouse or gave it away just because I don't have a good place to put it that I want to commit to.
+I think if I still had that dollhouse when I moved to my current house, I would sell that dollhouse or gave it away just because I don't have a good place to put it that I want to commit to.

 Thinking about that house and what I have been doing since made me wonder, which does it take longer to finish? a equivalent 1:48 scale house or a 1:12 scale house?
 Off the top of my head I say it takes longer for the 1:12 scale.
 So that got me to wondering why?